gagle/node-rwd/README.md

 }
 ```

 This can be easily fixed changing the cwd at runtime, but it's discouraged.
-The best way to ensure that the application is started correctly, simply require the `rwd` module.
-I recommend to put the require in the very first line of your main file:
+The best way to ensure that the application is started correctly is to require the `rwd` module.
+I recommend to put it in the very first line of your main file:

 ```javascript
 //app.js